 (ii) Comparison of Japanese experience and similar experience of another (your) country

 (iii) Detailed analysis of Japanese industrialization (beyond class materials & discussion)

 This course reviews the history of Japanese economic development from the Edo period (17-19c) to present.
 Economics is the main focus but social, political, diplomatic and military issues are also discussed.
 The reason for Japan's early industrialization, impact of external influences, interaction between economics and politics, and state's role and private sector dynamism will be featured.
-Historical data will be presented and academic debates by economic historians will be explained.
+Social and political aspects of industrialization will also be covered.
+Historical data will be presented and academic debates by economists and historians will be explained.

 Note: class dates are subject to the instructor's policy research travel.
-There is no class on June 1.
+There is no class on June 7 or July 5.